ksheumaker/homeassistant-apsystems_ecur/README.md

 # homeassistant-apsystems_ecur
-This is a custom component for [Home Assistant](http://home-assistant.io) that adds support for the APSystems ECU-R solar Energy Communication Unit [APsystems](http://www.apsystems.com).
+This is a custom component for [Home Assistant](http://home-assistant.io) that adds support for the [APsystems](http://www.apsystems.com) ECU-R solar Energy Communication Unit.
 With this component you are able to monitor your PV installation (inverters) in detail.

 ## Background & acknowledgement